korydraughn/irods_rule_engine_plugin_metadata_guard/README.md

     // This option supersedes all other options.
     "admin_only": true,

-    // The options that follow are only considered if "admin_only" does not exist
+    // The following options only apply if "admin_only" does not exist
     // or it is set to false.

     // The list of strings that represent metadata that should be guarded.